 Average Hospital Stay4-5 days

-- You may be nauseated for a few hours after surgery.
-Your doctor may place a nasogastric tube through your nose and into your stomach.
+- A nasogastric tube through your nose and into your stomach.
 It will drain fluids and stomach acid.
 You will not be able to eat or drink until this is removed and you are no longer nauseated.
 In this case, you will continue to receive IV fluids.
 When you begin eating, you may need to eat a lighter, blander diet than usual.

-- You may be given special compression stockings to decrease the possibility of blood clots forming in your legs.
+- Compression stockings to decrease the possibility of blood clots forming in your legs.

 - You may be asked to weigh yourself daily and report any weight gain of two or more pounds over 24 hours.
 Such weight gain may indicate that you are retaining fluid.
 You may be asked to monitor your blood pressure regularly at home.